9 Great Reasons to Retire Sooner Rather Than Later

 goodluz/Adobe doctor meeting couple in hospital office

 Few people really want to work until the day they die.
-If you have a decreased life expectancy due to your health issues, early retirement can allow you to enjoy those years you have left.
+If you have a decreased life expectancy due to health issues, early retirement can allow you to enjoy those years you have left.

-For more time with your family
+For more time with loved ones

 Rawpixel.com/Adobe family spending time together